AprilGrimoire/haraka-plugin-save-sent/README.md

 When users send emails through your Haraka mail server, this plugin automatically creates a duplicate of each outbound email and sends it back to the sender.
 The duplicate email includes special headers that can be used by sieve filters to automatically file the message into a "Sent" folder, allowing email clients to maintain a proper sent mail history.

+## Quirks

+Currently, Haraka doesn't support routing system-generated emails the same way as inbound mails.
+(See [issue#3496](https://github.com/haraka/Haraka/issues/3496) and [discussions#3282](https://github.com/orgs/haraka/discussions/3282).)

+There are two workarounds:

+1. According to [discussions#3282], enable `local_mx_ok`.
+This will lead to generated mails delivered to localhost via SMTP.
+2. According to [this comment](https://github.com/haraka/Haraka/issues/3496#issuecomment-3513393421), you can patch the code to route generated mails manually.

 ### How It Works

 1. **Security Token Generation**: When an email is queued for delivery (`queue_ok` hook), the plugin generates a random security token and stores a "shape" (some stable email headers) in Redis with a 60-second expiration.